himanshushakhar/geeklabel/README.md

-# Bootstrap based Drupal subtheme
+# Geeklabel

+Sleek, intuitive, and powerful mobile first [Bootstrap] Drupal subtheme.

 Below are instructions on how to setup this sub-theme using a Less preprocessor.